 Is your food spending normal?

-Or you’re a frugalista who shops for the best deals in-store and online, stocks up on discount groceries, and whips up 40 inexpensive freezer meals in a day.
+Or, on the flipside, you’re a frugalista — someone who shops for the best deals in-store and online, stocks up on discount groceries, meal plans like a pro, and whips up 40 inexpensive freezer meals in a day.

 1. Check your budget percentage.

 According to the U.S. Bureau of Labor Statistics, Americans devote between 11% and 15% of their budget to food each year.

 If you’re sitting at the 15% mark, weekly food expenditures would look like this:

 |Monthly After-Tax Income||Weekly Food Budget|

 To figure out where you land in this table, take a look at the amount of money that hits your bank account each month.
 You can also pull out last year’s tax return and divide your annual take-home pay by 12.